nexmo-se/videocropping-insertable-streams/README.md

 ## How does it work?

 Once the screen publisher selects entire screen, the getDisplayMedia() API will be called.
 At that point, we will create a [VideoFrame ](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame) which is a rectangle by leveraging the [mediacapture-transform API](https://github.com/w3c/mediacapture-transform).
-This sample application has the dimensions of the rectangle hardcoded, but you can dynamically let the user compose a rectangle and then calculate the coordinates of the rectangle and pass it to the transform function to only share a portion of the user's screen.
+This sample application has the dimensions of the rectangle coming from the position of the map.

 ## How to use this application